nosklo/ds4drv-cemuhook/README.rst

 Connecting controller and starting the driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The driver can be started by using this command:
+After the DS4 is paired (e.g. via GNOME settings) the driver can be started by using this command:

 ::